Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Mt.
 Bachelor Ski Resort offers 35 miles of groomed trails.
 Enjoy the perks of a full-service ski resort complete with rentals, lessons, a retail store, and expertly maintained trails.

 A variety of trails are suitable for all skill-levels and offer beautiful alpine views in addition to forested tranquility.
-Of course,
+Of course, all of these benefits come with a cost!

 Cross Country Skiing Hoodoo Ski Area